 In the middle of a particularly stressful workweek, the timing of the invitation felt serendipitous.
 If a getaway to a wellness-oriented luxury resort on a private island isn't the perfect remedy for stress, then I don't know what is.
 Given the fact that you're reading this story, it goes without saying that I readily accepted the invitation, and after 25 long hours of traveling, I arrived in paradise.

-Scroll on to find out what it's like to stay in a luxury villa in the Seychelles islands and what I learned about stress management while I was there.
+Keep scrolling to find out what it's like to stay in a luxury villa in the Seychelles islands and what I learned about stress management while I was there.

 Unsurprisingly, part of the appeal of the far-flung Seychelles islands is their remoteness, which makes them ideal for a relaxing retreat but means traveling to them can be a bit of a trek.